 In/Out-of-bounds – Out of end zone

-Point with one arm extended, flat palm, thumb parallel to fingers.
-Towards playing field means “in” and away from playing field means “out”.
+The point with one arm extended, flat palm, thumb parallel to fingers.
+Towards the playing field means “in” and away from the playing field means “out”.

 Disc down